-Hal Foster is Townsend Martin '17 Professor of Art and Archaeology at Princeton University and the author of
+Hal Foster is Townsend Martin, Class of 1917, Professor of Art and Archaeology at Princeton University.
+He was a founding editor of

 A critical primer on artist Richard Serra's work.